BitBurrow/BitBurrow.github.io/how-to-set-up-a-bitburrow-hub.md

 ### Allow logging of client IP addresses

-This section is optional, but without these steps, BitBurrow hub will show all inbound connections as coming from `127.0.0.1`.
+This section is optional, but without these steps, if it is running in a container, BitBurrow hub will show all inbound connections as coming from `127.0.0.1`.
 Based on [Thomas Parrott's very helpful post](https://discuss.linuxcontainers.org/t/making-sure-that-ips-connected-to-the-containers-gameserver-proxy-shows-users-real-ip/8032/5).

 All of these steps should be run on the host.
 Replace `1.2.3.4` with the public IP address of your BitBurrow hub machine.